usagov/test-at-home/doc/product/product-scope.md

 - **I am able to easily fill out and submit the form on my mobile device** in case I don’t have access to a desktop computer.
 - **I am able to override an address validation** if it is incorrect.
 - ~~**I am able to receive an order number (outside of the USPS tracking)**~~
-- **I am able to view a confirmation page showing my request has been received** even if I have not provided an email address.
+- **I am able to view a confirmation page showing my request has been received**

 ## Content-Focused Stories
 - **I know why and when I should request a set of tests** so that I am prepared to keep myself and the community safe most effectively.